gaborbata/todo/README.md

 * help                           this help screen

 With list command the following pre-defined regex patterns can be also used:
-:active, :done, :blocked, :started, :new, :all
+:active, :done, :blocked, :started, :new, :all, :today, :tomorrow, :next7days

 Legend:
 new [ ], done [x], started [>], blocked [!], priority *